brunospitti/wedding-test/src/info/weddingInfo/en.md

   expect to see all your beautiful faces there to celebrate every minute with us.

   Oh one more thing...
 As we know the place is not easy to get to and the roads don’t help, we have organised a shuttle van service so all of you can enjoy the party with no worries.

+  So if you're interested in joining the vans, complete the form below

-  *Return trip around R$35,00 per person.
+  <span>*Return trip around R$35,00 per person.</span>
 finalPhrase: en - final
 invitation: |-
   You’re invited to celebrate our marriage!